hbowie/clubplanner/docs/index.md

 :    Identification of any issues to be discussed at an upcoming board meeting.

 Actions
 :    Identification of any action items to be worked.
+This field uses Markdown syntax, but also has some special conventions.
+Create the action items as a numbered list.
+After the number, place the name(s) of the actionees, followed by a colon.
+The action to be taken should then follow the colon.
+Placing an 'x' inside of parentheses, after the number and before the list of actionees, will flag the action as completed.

 <h4 id="clubevent--panel-2">ClubEvent - Panel 2</h4>